developer-zebra/developer-zebra-site/src/stagenow/4-2/trustedstaging/index.md

  <img alt="image" style="height:350px" src="SN4_01.png"/>
  _Click image to enlarge; ESC to exit_.<br>
 <br>
 2. From the Trusted Certificates page, **select a previously imported certificate** from the list and skip to Step 5.<br> **To import a new certificate, click the "Import Certificate" button**:
  <img alt="image" style="height:350px" src="SN4_12.png"/>
  _Click image to enlarge; ESC to exit_.<br>
 <br>
+ `CAUTION:` **Certificate files must NOT be greater than 1024 bytes in size**.
 3. **Navigate to the** `.pfx` **file being imported**:
   <img alt="image" style="height:350px" src="SN4_03.png"/>
   _Click image to enlarge; ESC to exit_.<br>